Orientation theory in arithmetic geometry: Orientation and characteristic classes

-Using the Mayer-Vietoris long exact sequence associated to an open cover by two open subsets, we reduce to the case where $P$ is trivial and then to the case $P=\PP^n_S$ -- this uses only property \ref{num:basic_chern}(a).
+Using the Mayer-Vietoris long exact sequence associated to an open cover by two open subsets, we reduce to the case where $P$ is trivializable and then to the case $P=\PP^n_S$ -- this uses only property \ref{num:basic_chern}(a).

-Then the proof goes on by induction on $n$ ; the case $n=0$ is trivial and the case $n=1$ is an immediate consequence of the definition of the orientation $c_{1,S}$.
+Then the proof goes on by induction on $n$ ; the case $n=0$ is trivial and the case $n=1$ is an immediate consequence of the definition of the orientation $c_{S}$.

 The principle of the induction is to use the following facts: \begin{itemize} \item Let $\PP^n_S/\PP^{n-1}_S$ be the cokernel of the embedding $\iota_{n-1}$ in the category of pointed sheaves.
 Then the sequence